Voice Mode

 - Tap again to stop manually, or stay quiet for ~3 seconds and it'll auto-stop (threshold configurable in Voice Settings).

 - Tap while the agent is speaking to interrupt — the current TTS stops and a fresh recording starts.
+If Barge-in is enabled (see below), you can also just start speaking — no tap needed.

 Hold-to-talk